 Check out the PEGI rating

 The PEGI (Pan European Gaming Information) labels appear on a game’s packaging indicating one of the following age levels: 3, 7, 12, 16 and 18.
 They provide a reliable indication of the suitability of the game content for different ages.
 Descriptors will indicate the main reasons why a game has received a particular age rating.
 There are eight such descriptors: bad language, discrimination, drugs, fear, gambling, sex, violence and online gameplay with other people.
+If you’d like to know more about these see ‘Pegi games ratings explained’ from Parent Info.

 The links below will help you navigate the world of online gaming, from setting parental controls to finding suitable games for your children: